Making Non-Markovian master equations accessible with approximate environments: Two point correlation function as decaying exponentials

 The power spectrum obeys the detailed balanced condition.

-while in general the correlation function cannot be obtained analytically, certain shapes for the spectral density that allows for a series representation of the correlation function \cite{Numerically2020,garraway_jc}.
+while in general, the correlation function cannot be obtained analytically, certain shapes for the spectral density that allows for a series representation of the correlation function \cite{Numerically2020,garraway_jc}.
 For example, using the Brownian motion underdamped spectral density

-One can obtain an analytical answer for correlation function in terms of an infinite sum of decaying exponentials.
-Using this sort of expansion for the correlation function, Kubo and Tanimura expressed the exact dynamics of an open quantum system coupled to a Gaussian environment in terms of the Hierarchical Equations of Motion (HEOM) \cite{Numerically2020,Time} and since many other methods require such a decomposition \cite{Lambert2019,menczel,smirne,taming}.
-Those methods usually employ the Matsubara decomposition \cite{Numerically2020,Lambert2019,ishizaki_fmo} to write the correlation function as a finite sum of decaying exponentials \cite{bofin}, however, there are other ways to obtain this representation \cite{takahashiHighAccuracyExponential2024,qutip5} (See the appendix \ref{app:exponents} for a brief overview of popular methods), for example for the underdamped spectral density mentioned above
+One can obtain an analytical answer for the correlation function in terms of an infinite sum of decaying exponentials.

+Using this sort of expansion for the correlation function, Kubo and Tanimura expressed the exact dynamics of an open quantum system coupled to a Gaussian environment in terms of the Hierarchical Equations of Motion (HEOM) \cite{Numerically2020,Time} and since then many other methods require such a decomposition \cite{Lambert2019,menczel,smirne,taming}.
+Those methods usually employ the Matsubara decomposition \cite{Numerically2020,Lambert2019,ishizaki_fmo} to write the correlation function as a finite sum of decaying exponentials \cite{bofin}, however, there are other ways to obtain this representation \cite{takahashiHighAccuracyExponential2024,qutip5} (see Appendix \ref{app:exponents} for a brief overview of popular methods), for example for the underdamped spectral density mentioned above

 where